DataDog/documentation/content/log/processing.md

 ### URL processor

-This processor extracts query params and other important parameter from an url, just enter the source attribute of your url:
+This processor extracts query params and other important parameter from a URL, just enter the source attribute of your url:
 {{< img src="log/processing/url_processor.png" alt="Url Processor" >}}

 ### Useragent parser

-UserAgent processor takes a useragent attribute and does its best to extract all the meaningful information the OS, the browser and the device.
+UserAgent processor takes a useragent attribute and does its best to extract the OS, browser, device, etc...
-It is also able to recognize the main bots like the Google Bot, Yahoo Slurp, Bing and others.
+It recognizes major bots like the Google Bot, Yahoo Slurp, Bing and others.

-Some servers or systems (such as IIS) encode useragents, if so ask this processor to **Apply a URL decode first** before parsing it.
+If your logs contain encoded useragents (as, for example, IIS logs do), configure this processor to **decode the URL** before parsing it.

-This settings:
+These settings:
 {{< img src="log/processing/useragent_processor_tile.png" alt="Useragent processor tile" >}}

 Give the following results: